Development Environment Installation

 • Create a new project

-select visual studio project
+select project visual studio

-In this window you can find several filters:
+In this window, you can find several filters

-• Recently used project type
+• Type of recently used project

-• Platform supported by the project type
+• Platform compatible with the project type

 We need to select the first option: Console Application (.NET Core)